S. P. Somtow: Political views

-Politics and the 2006 SEA Awards speech

-When Nobel Prize laureate Wole Soyinka withdrew as keynote speaker at the 2006 SEA Write Awards ceremony in protest of the 2006 Thailand coup that ousted the elected government of Thaksin Shinawatra, Somtow, a critic of Thaksin, replaced Soyinka as keynote speaker.
-In his speech, Somtow berated Soyinka for boycotting the awards and claimed that in 50 years, he had never felt more free.
-Soon afterward, Somtow's opera Ayodhya was censored by state officials under the junta, who claimed that the on-stage death of the demon-king, Thotsakan, would constitute a "bad omen" for the military junta.
-Somtow agreed to modify the scene and was forced to sign a document giving officials the right to "immediately shut down the opera in mid-performance if, in their sole opinion, a breach of 'tradition' occurs".
+When the Nobel laureate Wole Soyinka withdrew as keynote speaker at the 2006 SEA Write Awards in protest of the 2006 Thai coup that ousted Prime Minister Thaksin Shinawatra, Somtow — himself a critic of Thaksin — replaced him as speaker.
+Soon afterward, his opera Ayodhya was subject to state censorship under the military government, which objected to the on-stage death of the demon-king Thotsakan as a "bad omen"; Somtow agreed to modify the scene.

-Somtow has since been critical of all sides in the political disputes following the coup.
-Although he was a critic of the populist government of Thaksin, Somtow stated in 2019: "The righteous indignation of Thaksin's opposition, however, went beyond the pale when they started to say that the poor shouldn't vote because they're too stupid."
-Somtow praised a speech by Democrat Prime Minister Abhisit Vejjajiva for being "so balanced, so reasonable, so intelligent, and so well thought through".
+Somtow has since been critical of multiple sides in Thailand's political disputes.
+While opposed to Thaksin's populist government, he stated in 2019 that Thaksin's opponents "went beyond the pale when they started to say that the poor shouldn't vote because they're too stupid," and praised a speech by Democrat Prime Minister Abhisit Vejjajiva as "balanced" and "reasonable."